RubyWorkout/frs/README.md

 # FRS - fast Ruby setup

-Automation script for spin-up Ruby developer environment.
+Automation script for spinning-up Ruby developer environment.
 Configure your developer stuff on Linux Ubuntu in minutes 🚀 Focus on development, not on developer tools!

 ## Features